Potential of using chemically modified iron nanocomposites with a carbon layer (Fe@C) in the treatment of atherosclerosis

 Shamil Akhmedov

-Tomsk National Research Medical Center, Russian Academy of Sciences, Russian Federation
+Russian Academy of Sciences, Russian Federation

 Abstract:

 The project shows that nanocomposites obtained by gas-phase synthesis, consisting of zero-valent iron (30-40 nm) and coated with a carbon layer (5 nm) are successfully subjected to chemical modification with 4 octadecyl benzene diazonium tosylate.
 As a result of such modification, nanocomposites are obtained that acquire completely new properties, namely, active interaction with cholesterol-like chemical compounds that are part of the structure of atherosclerotic plaque in humans.
-Evidence of such interaction was obtained in morphological studies using optical and electron microscopy in experiments on laboratory animals (rats) in vivo, as well as using mass spectrometry methods of human atherosclerotic plaques in vitro experiments 1,2,4,5.
+Evidence of such interaction was obtained in morphological studies using optical and electron microscopy in experiments on laboratory animals (rats) in vivo, as well as using mass spectrometry methods of human atherosclerotic plaques in vitro experiments.

 As one of the first applied uses of the project, a technology for the production of a new generation of vascular stent has already been developed 3.
 It is based on the technology of applying a biodegradable coating to finished bare metal vascular stents.
 The biodegradable layer includes modified Fe@C, thereby considering the possibility of using local action on the structure of the atherosclerotic plaque and preventing its further growth (restenosis of the artery) after implantation of the stent into the bloodstream.